dnguyen793/dnguyen793/README.md

 <h3 align="center">A passionate frontend developer from Orange County, CA</h3>

 - 🌱 I’m currently learning about **Generative AI and React**
-- 🍵 Talk to me about **anything frontend related like page speed optimization and CSS animation**
+- 🍵 Talk to me about **anything frontend related like page speed optimization and CSS animations**
 - 📫 How to reach me **duyng19@gmail.com**

 <h3 align="left">Connect with me:</h3>